weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 The Generative module doesn't require a specific schema configuration.

 :::note
-You need schema configured to run queries on your data, so that the module can use the results to generate a response.
+You need a schema to run queries on your data, so that the module can use the results to generate a response.
 :::

 <details>